gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/README.md

 ### Friday 15h00:
 - Close out meeting
+- Notes:
+    - Axel writes the summary document for the co-working and sends it around on the slack channel and forwads it to the Gammapy CC
+    - Move to ZOOM for dev meetings, Régis will schedule them
+    - Establish Gammapy co-working day until v1.0, Axel sets up a Doodle
+    - Add more entries in HowTo, collect in a Github issue

 ## Participants
 1. Axel Donath, MPIK Heidelberg, Germany ([adonath](https://github.com/adonath))
 2. Régis Terrier, APC Paris, France ([registerrier](https://github.com/registerrier))